baumler/modal-component/README.md

   * They must be unique
   * Make sure to update the names in the corresponding `aria` tag.
 * You **must** keep a close button and it must contain `data-modal-close`.
-  * It can be moved to an actual button in the lower part of the modal, inline with other buttons
+  * It can be changed to an actual button in the lower part of the modal, inline with other buttons

 ### Styling
 You can style the modal any way you wish in order to keep it in your theme.
 Below are a list of the classes and their purpose.